 I know that my kids were saying the French correctly and the computer kept saying they were wrong.
 I tried it and it said I was wrong!
 I have a pretty good accent, people, so I was a bit shocked.
 I know some folks have great success with this program, so I’m hoping we can make it work for us.

-Teaching Textbooks – After making a few mistakes in my math curriculum choices, we’ve settled on Teaching Textbooks for math for grades 3 and up.
-This does need a little supplementation and the course sequence is not ideal, but it works in terms of teaching and grading.
-The computer does it all!
+Teaching Textbooks – After making a few mistakes in my math curriculum choices, we settled on Teaching Textbooks for math starting in grade 3.
+This does need a little supplementation and the course sequence is not ideal, but it “works” in terms of teaching and grading.

 If you go with TT, be sure to do these things that we learned the hard way: